OrderN/CONQUEST-release/docs/CONQUEST-manual/strucrelax.rst

 =====================

 This section describes how to find the zero-Kelvin equilibrium structure, given a starting structure with non-zero forces and/or stresses.
-CONQUEST employs a conjugate gradients algorithm to minimise energy or enthalpy with respect to atomic positions and in some cases, cell vectors.
-Although many codes use a quasi-Newton algorithm (some variant of BFGS), iteratively improving the Hessian matrix does not scale well to the kinds of large systems that CONQUEST is designed to solve.
-For pathological cases, a damped MD optimiser is also available.
+CONQUEST can employ a variety of algorithms algorithm to minimise energy with respect to atomic positions, including: L-BFGS; conjugate gradients; and damped molecular dynamics (both MDMin and FIRE approaches).
+The minimisation of energy or enthalpy with respect to cell vectors is restricted to conjugate gradients at present, though L-BFGS will be implemented.

 Setting ``AtomMove.WriteXSF T`` for all flavours of optimisation will dump the trajectory to the file ``trajectory.xsf``, which can be visualised using `VMD